Gennady Golovkin next move almost finalized, spring return on the cards

 Gennady Golovkin is set to sign a multi-million dollar deal with DAZN as the Kazakh puncher builds towards a rematch with Canelo Alvarez.

-Details are sketchy until the formal announcement is made next week.
+Details are sketchy until the formal announcement gets made next week.
 But it’s thought Golovkin will not be signing with Golden Boy or Matchroom Boxing.

 Tom Loeffler remains involved with the former middleweight king despite reports the pair severed ties.

-Recently, trainer Abel Sanchez spoke to World Boxing News to confirm the decision surrounding Golovkin’s future would solely by made the man himself.
+Recently, trainer Abel Sanchez spoke to World Boxing News to confirm the decision surrounding Golovkin’s future would solely be by making the man himself.

 “GGG has had a great Hall Of Fame career.
 His accomplishments and records will stand on their own.
-He has nothing else to prove to anyone, so his future will be determined by GGG.”
+He has nothing else to prove to anyone so that GGG will determine his future.”

-A WBN order to face Jermall Charlo was put out into the public domain, although Sanchez said the fight wasn’t a priority.
+A WBC order to face Jermall Charlo was put out into the public domain, although Sanchez said the fight wasn’t a priority.

 “What’s in GGG’s best interest is the main focus.
 Nobody or no Organization will determine who GGG will fight.

 “When he decides the direction, he will decide whom he fights.

 “Once GGG does decide and issues a press release, that will have a definitive answer,” he added.